 - We found a difference of over 5% in annual production when simulating a design with an inverter that has global MPPT versus one without it.

-- Aurora has contacted leading inverter manufacturers to confirm which models apply global MPPT and automatically simulates this behavior for those inverters.
+- Aurora has worked with leading inverter manufacturers to confirm which models apply global MPPT and automatically simulates this behavior for those inverters.

 Want to be in the loop on our latest articles?
 Click here to subscribe to our blog!